Grass and Tree Trunk

 Continuing work on the 1/12 scale model horse.
 I found a great tutorial about removing the tail and building up with Apoxie Sculpt, though this technique ends with a sculpted tail instead of fiber.
 This site directed me to two additional tutorials on Rio Rondo – one for adding a tail and one for hairing (these links are no longer active as of 2024).
 The hairing for this example does not drill holes for the mane, so I will be on my own for that, but it is good to see the prep work involved.

-I ended up going with the wrapped wire tail from the second tutorial using 18 gauge copper wire (as an Amazon Associate, I earn from qualifying purchases).
+I ended up going with the wrapped wire tail from the second tutorial using 18 gauge copper wire.

 I followed the tutorial, but mine ended up looking a little different.